stajichlab/PHYling/README.md

 By default, each alignment result is output separately and is expected to resolve their phylogeny by consensus tree method.
 If you prefer to use concatenate strategy.
 You can concatenate all the alignment by passing `-c/--concat`.
-See all the options with `phyling.py align --help`.
+See all the options with `phyling align --help`.
 ```
 options:
   -h, --help            show this help message and exit